rebelsky/csc207c/_labs/inheritance.md

 Preparation
 -----------

-Create an Eclipse Java project for this lab and a Java package in that project named after your group.
-(I'd recommend that you also create a Git repository, but it's up to you.)
+a.
+Create a VSCode Java project for this lab.

+b.
+Add the JUnit library to your project.

+c.
+Create a package, `groupname.util`, substituting the name of your group for `groupname`.
+(You can choose the name of your group, as long as you keep it appropriate.)

 Add the following interface to package `groupname.util` (substituting the name of your group for `groupname`).